vmeta777/tlgame/_articles/Notes on Game Design.md

 ## Color Philosophy in MTG

 Each color in MTG has a unique identity and corresponding playstyle.
-These are informative guardrails both for game designers and for players, and they helped inform the factions in Timeline - as will be elaborated on multiple times here, later on.
+These are informative guardrails both for game designers and for players, and they helped inform the design of the factions in Timeline - as will be elaborated on multiple times later in this post.
+First I'll briefly talk about what the color system is and how it works.

 Red, as a color in MTG, is aggressive.
 An iconic card for Red is "fireball" (a fireball is also the symbol for Red in MTG) which deals damage directly to the opponent.
 Many red cards are impulsive or "fiery"; many red cards are relatively cheap to play and allow the player to start taking action immediately.

 Blue, on the other hand, has a very different philosophy.
 Where Red is often "low to the ground" - I.E. relatively easy to play and simple, Blue is operating on a different level and tends to wait and see, or in other words, Blue wants to *react*.
 Where Red basically always wants to engage, Blue is a color that likes to choose when to engage - Blue wants to fight on its own terms.
 Blue cards, for example, often feature flying.
 Flying cards, when attacking, can only be blocked by other creatures that fly - but they can choose to block non-flying creatures when they attack.

-The iconic card for Blue is "Counterspell", which I featured in Timeline as "Ratio".
+The iconic card for Blue in Magic is "Counterspell", which I featured in Timeline as "Ratio".
 Counterspells stop your opponent from playing the card they want to play.
-This defines the reactive playstyle - you can only use Counterspell if you chose to leave your lands untapped on your turn (I.E. you didn't play many or any cards) and waited to see what your opponent would play.
-It's kind of a bluff, as your opponent is aware that you are Blue, and aware that you have lands to play a counterspell, but may or may not choose to play a valuable card to try your bluff.
-If you manage to counterspell a critical card or two from your opponent, you can neutralize what they are attempting to do and engage on your terms.
+This defines the reactive playstyle - you can only use Counterspell if you opted to leave your lands untapped on your turn (I.E. you didn't play many/any cards) and waited to see what your opponent would play.
+This is kind of a bluff, as your opponent is aware that you are playing as Blue, and aware that you have lands available to play a Counterspell.
+They in turn may call your bluff by choosing to play (or not play) a valuable card.
+If you manage to Counterspell a critical card or two from your opponent, you can neutralize what they are attempting to do and engage on your terms.

-## Removing the Land System + Color Wheel
+## Removing the Color Wheel

-In Timeline, despite taking a lot of inspiration from Magic, I chose to remove the land system and the color wheel.
+In Timeline, despite taking a lot of inspiration from Magic, I chose to tweak the land system and remove the corresponding color wheel.
 These are rabbit-hole style systems that one can easily spend hours optimizing for, and they're also constraints on the game designer.
 I wanted to make the game accessible for newcomers.
 Rather than use color restraints, I made factions, many of which interact with each other and encourage you to fill your deck with more cards of that faction.
-You can mix and match factions like a Magic player might mix and match colors, but you will find that playing away from the natural synergies of the factions will close off some very powerful options from you.
+You can mix and match factions like a Magic player might mix and match colors, but you will find that playing away from the natural synergies of the factions will close off some very powerful options from your deck.

 There are factions that naturally mesh, like Miladys and Spirits, but there is some room for a Milady and Ape-NFT style deck.
 There is room to develop an Ape+Spirits style deck.
 There is room to make a Milady deck that features Network (A.I.) themed cards.
 There is room to make a Milady deck that overindexes on Milady, Remilio and Radbro, or a deck that focuses on Milady and Spirits, or Milady and BRG FC, and so on.
 You do, ultimately have to make a choice about which themes you want to play towards, as a potpourri style deck, unless sincerely worked through for a while, will have trouble keeping up with decks that do play towards natural synergies in the factions.
 This will be touched on again later in this article.

+## The Quill Token System + Posters vs Lands

 You may be wondering where Lands and mana come into all of this.
 The land/mana system from Magic is great for pacing and many TCGs have used some variant on it.
 Ramping up from one Land to a number of them over time allows the game to start slowly and then erupt with players being able to play more powerful cards once they've played some weaker ones first.

 Some games, such as Hearthstone, opt to turn this into a more stable system, sacrificing complexity for a more consistent playing experience.
-I opted into this as well with Timeline, where each player draws one Poster card each turn, from a separate deck of Poster cards, and stopping once each player has five Posters in play.
+I opted into this as well with Timeline, where each player draws one Poster card each turn, from a separate deck of Poster cards, with this stopping once each player has five Posters in play.

-## The Quill Token System

 Without the color wheel and lands within the "main deck", I layered complexity back into a now-simpler game through the aforementioned faction synergies and a new system revolving around Quill tokens.
 Quill tokens are taken from a shared pool of fifteen tokens that sits between the players at the start of each game.
 Each time a player uses a poster card to contribute to the cost of playing any card, they take possession of a Quill token from the pool.